 The switch should never be turned off while the engine is running to avoid damage to the alternator.
-Switching between batteries should also be avoided while the engine is running unless the switch has been specially designed for this purpose
+Switching between batteries should also be avoided while the engine is running unless the switch has been specially designed for this purpose.

-4. Battery Selector Switch (optional on some models)
+5. Battery Selector Switch (If Equipped)